rajesh81-sekaran/golangRestAPI/README.md

 FirstName3	LastName3	Email3	333

 Testing:
 I have used postman and curl to exercise these APIs.
-I am working on the go test cases.
+I have created go test cases.

 I have used enough locking mechanism using Locks to ensure data consistency considering parallel access from multiple clients.